Thoughts on Our Beagles Today...What Does the Future Hold?

 I noticed that some of them seemed very uninterested when it came time to judge a hound on searching ability.
 I remember in particular one very well known judge who preferred to amble along on his horse and talk with the gallery while I watched the hounds searching.
 A club member or two even told me ahead of time to watch for this, and to be sure that I paid particular attention to searching ability because he probably would not.
 I will say, however, that he was a very sharp judge after the rabbit was up!

-This is Ike Carrel’s Field Champion Shady Shores Suzy from the 1930s.
-They don’t breed field trial hounds like her these days!
+This is Ike Carrel's beautiful Field Champion Shady Shores Suzy from the late 1930s.
+They don't breed field trial hounds like her these days!

 I am concerned about the increasing use of enclosures.
 How will we know if the hounds we are judging can be trusted around deer, fox, and other “off game”?
 I understand that trials on hare have gone almost exclusively to using enclosures.
 Does this not alarm anyone?
 I have heard that some really never run “on the outside” anymore, and may even keep separate hounds for that (hunting).
 Isn’t this something akin to the road our brace beaglers went down in the 1950s and 60s?
 What type of hound will we create in this way (think long-term here)?
-In night-hunter foxhounds, it has produced a hound that is primarily “speed and drive”, and is so undependable around deer that few foxhunters dare to run them outside an enclosure.
-Through the years, if beaglers in this area (Midwest Assoc.) needed an outcross, they often looked to the northern hare trials or Deep South.
+In night-hunter foxhounds, running trials in enclosures has produced a hound that is primarily “speed and drive”, and is so undependable around deer that few foxhunters dare to run them outside a fence.
+Through the years, if trial beaglers in my area needed a breeding outcross, they often looked to the northern hare trials or Deep South.
 Will we always be able to do this?

 Our show people, for the most part, are totally uninterested in hunting and have created practically another breed.
 I hear them talk about preserving the “function of the breed”, and how the standard is designed to do that (and it is!), but after so many generations without field testing, we just don’t know what is still there.
 For example, I have noticed voice (or mouth) is very lacking in many of the show beagles.
 Generally speaking, if you listen to them, you’ll hear a raspy, weak little bark, instead of what you might expect from a hound breed.
 I’m convinced many of the show people would prefer no voice at all, and in fact many will tell you their hounds have been “de-barked” to keep noise down at home!
 In the field-show crosses we have made, voice is generally a concern.